Colgate-Palmolive (NYSE:CL) Shares Sold by Cullen Frost Bankers Inc.

-Cullen Frost Bankers Inc. decreased its holdings in shares of Colgate-Palmolive (NYSE:CL – Free Report) by 2.9% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Cullen Frost Bankers Inc. decreased its holdings in Colgate-Palmolive (NYSE:CL – Free Report) by 2.9% during the 3rd quarter, according to the company in its most recent disclosure with the SEC.
 The fund owned 31,638 shares of the company’s stock after selling 938 shares during the quarter.
-Cullen Frost Bankers Inc.’s holdings in Colgate-Palmolive were worth $2,250,000 at the end of the most recent quarter.
+Cullen Frost Bankers Inc.’s holdings in Colgate-Palmolive were worth $2,250,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors also recently added to or reduced their stakes in the business.
-Geode Capital Management LLC grew its stake in shares of Colgate-Palmolive by 2.9% in the second quarter.
-Geode Capital Management LLC now owns 17,955,146 shares of the company’s stock valued at $1,380,210,000 after buying an additional 497,852 shares in the last quarter.
-Moneta Group Investment Advisors LLC grew its stake in shares of Colgate-Palmolive by 90,253.2% in the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 15,974,451 shares of the company’s stock valued at $1,258,627,000 after buying an additional 15,956,771 shares in the last quarter.
-Morgan Stanley grew its stake in shares of Colgate-Palmolive by 41.7% in the fourth quarter.
-Morgan Stanley now owns 11,370,549 shares of the company’s stock valued at $895,886,000 after buying an additional 3,345,297 shares in the last quarter.
-Northern Trust Corp grew its stake in shares of Colgate-Palmolive by 0.5% in the first quarter.
-Northern Trust Corp now owns 10,470,409 shares of the company’s stock valued at $793,971,000 after buying an additional 50,040 shares in the last quarter.
-Finally, Norges Bank purchased a new position in Colgate-Palmolive in the fourth quarter valued at $644,715,000.
+Other hedge funds and other institutional investors have also recently added to or reduced their stakes in the company.
+Quarry LP boosted its stake in Colgate-Palmolive by 48.2% in the 2nd quarter.
+Quarry LP now owns 446 shares of the company’s stock worth $34,000 after purchasing an additional 145 shares during the period.
+Glass Jacobson Investment Advisors llc acquired a new stake in shares of Colgate-Palmolive during the 2nd quarter valued at $36,000.
+West Tower Group LLC acquired a new stake in shares of Colgate-Palmolive during the 2nd quarter valued at $36,000.
+McCarthy Grittinger Financial Group LLC acquired a new stake in shares of Colgate-Palmolive during the 3rd quarter valued at $37,000.
+Finally, Capital Advisors Ltd. LLC boosted its stake in shares of Colgate-Palmolive by 68.0% during the 2nd quarter.
+Capital Advisors Ltd. LLC now owns 692 shares of the company’s stock valued at $53,000 after buying an additional 280 shares during the period.
 Institutional investors and hedge funds own 78.36% of the company’s stock.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, February 15th.
 Stockholders of record on Monday, January 22nd will be paid a dividend of $0.48 per share.
+The ex-dividend date is Friday, January 19th.
 This represents a $1.92 annualized dividend and a dividend yield of 2.39%.
-The ex-dividend date of this dividend is Friday, January 19th.
-Colgate-Palmolive’s dividend payout ratio (DPR) is 100.00%.
+Colgate-Palmolive’s dividend payout ratio (DPR) is currently 100.00%.

 Colgate-Palmolive Company, together with its subsidiaries, manufactures and sells consumer products worldwide.
 The company operates through two segments, Oral, Personal and Home Care; and Pet Nutrition.
 The Oral, Personal and Home Care segment offers toothpaste, toothbrushes, mouthwash, bar and liquid hand soaps, shower gels, shampoos, conditioners, deodorants and antiperspirants, skin health products, dishwashing detergents, fabric conditioners, household cleaners, and other related items.